Knee Archive

 Tenex Procedure: Everything You Need to Know

 Tendonitis is a common condition that affects the upper and lower body.
-While most tendonitis will improve with conservative measures such as modified activity and strengthening exercises, some cases are resistant to these treatments and require surgery.
-The Tenex procedure UK is a minimally invasive approach that can potentially replace surgery.
-This blog will [...]
+While most cases of tendonitis will improve with conservative measures, such as modified activity and strengthening exercises, some cases are resistant to these treatments and may require surgery.
+The Tenex procedure UK is a minimally invasive approach that can potentially replace surgery. [...]

 Osteochondritis Dissecans Knee: A Sports Doctor’s Perspective